 Now in its fourth year, the University of Delaware’s online Advanced Telehealth Coordinator certificate program addresses the continued need for training around telehealth.
 The program highlights the benefits and opportunities of telehealth implementations and provides the foundations of telehealth for participants interested in utilizing telehealth for the delivery of healthcare, including technology evaluation, business and operational considerations, regulations, ethics, privacy and more.

-The next Advanced Telehealth Coordinator Certificate program takes place February 4 to May 13, as a 15-week online course, usually with start dates in February, May and September.
+The next Advanced Telehealth Coordinator Certificate program takes place May 20-September 4, as a 15-week online course, usually with start dates in February, May and September.
 UD students and UD alumni are eligible for a discount when enrolling in this program.
 Other discounts include a military/veterans discount and a group discount when two or more individuals from one business or organization register for the program.

 For more details or to learn more, visit the Advanced Telehealth Coordinator Certificate.